The current Office Action replaces the previous non-final Office Action.

 Regarding claim 9, Kim teaches the light module of claim 1, wherein: the first light emitter, the second light emitter, and the third light emitter are configured to emit light of different colors from one another (paragraph [0105]), and the first light emitter, the second light emitter, and the third light emitter are arranged side by side (fig. 10).

-Regarding claim 10, Kim in view of Jung teaches (see claim 1) a light module, comprising: a substrate having a first surface and a second surface; a plurality of light emitters disposed on the first surface of the substrate and including a first light emitter, a second light emitter, and a third light emitter that are configured to emit lights having different peak wavelengths from one another; and reflective regions include a first reflective region surrounding the first light emitter, a second reflective region surrounding the second light emitter, a third reflective region surrounding the third light emitter, wherein the second reflective region has a different size from the first reflective region or the third reflective region.
+Regarding claim 10, Kim in view of Jung and Lin teaches (see claim 1) a light module, comprising: a substrate having a first surface and a second surface; a plurality of light emitters disposed on the first surface of the substrate and including a first light emitter, a second light emitter, and a third light emitter that are configured to emit lights having different peak wavelengths from one another; an adhesive layer disposed between the substrate and at least one of the plurality of light emitters and including a light-transmitting adhesive that is configured to transmit light emitted from the at least one of the first light emitter, the second light emitter, or the third light emitter; and reflective regions include a first reflective region surrounding the first light emitter, a second reflective region surrounding the second light emitter, a third reflective region surrounding the third light emitter, wherein at least one of the first reflective region, the second reflective region, or the third reflective region is disposed between the adhesive layer and the substrate, wherein the second reflective region has a different size from the first reflective region or the third reflective region.

-The previous combination does not teach a light blocking layer disposed on the substrate.
+Regarding claim 11, Kim does not teach a light blocking layer disposed on the substrate.

-In the same field of endeavor, Takeya teaches a light blocking layer (902, fig. 30B) disposed on the substrate (900 or layers 905, 909, and 921), wherein: the light blocking layer includes one or more windows (fig. 30B) through which light generated in the plurality of light emitters pass, for the benefit of reducing light leak (paragraph [0419]).
+Jung teaches a light blocking layer (R, fig. 5, paragraph [0077]) disposed on the substrate (1212), wherein: the light blocking layer includes one or more windows through which light can pass, for the known benefit of increasing light extraction.

-Regarding claim 3, Kim teaches the light module of claim 2, further comprising: an adhesive layer (soldering layer, paragraph [0105]) disposed between the substrate and at least one of the first light emitter, the second light emitter, or the third light emitter, wherein the at least one of the first light emitter, the second light emitter, or the third light emitter is attached to the adhesive layer.
+Regarding claim 12, Kim teaches the light module of claim 11, further comprising: wherein the at least one of the first light emitter, the second light emitter, or the third light emitter is attached to the adhesive layer (fig. 10).

-Takeya teaches a step adjustment layer (905, fig. 30B) disposed on at least one of the first light emitter, the second light emitter, or the third light emitter (811, 813, 815, fig. 30A); and one or more connection layers (907) disposed on the step adjustment layer, wherein: the step adjustment layer includes a first set of openings exposing (fig. 30B) a region of the at least one of the first light emitter, the second light emitter, or the third light emitter, and the one or more connection layers are electrically connected to the at least one of the first light emitter, the second light emitter, or the third light emitter through the first set of openings of the step adjustment layer, for the benefits of providing a light emitting device that is easy to mount and can be tailored in size, as well as providing a layer to equalize the surface for forming bumps to provide bias to the device (paragraphs [0006][0008][0264][0426]).
+In the same field of endeavor, Takeya teaches a step adjustment layer (31, fig. 24C; or 2021, fig. 29) disposed on at least one of the first light emitter, the second light emitter, or the third light emitter; and one or more connection layers (112/114; or 2122/2124) disposed on the step adjustment layer, wherein: the step adjustment layer includes a first set of openings exposing a region of the at least one of the first light emitter, the second light emitter, or the third light emitter, and the one or more connection layers are electrically connected to the at least one of the first light emitter, the second light emitter, or the third light emitter through the first set of openings of the step adjustment layer, for the known benefit of electrically insulating the two polarities of the light emitter.

 Regarding claim 6, Kim does not teach each of the plurality of light emitters comprising: a light emitting layer including a first conductivity type semiconductor layer, a second conductivity type semiconductor layer, and an active layer interposed between the first conductivity type semiconductor layer and the second conductivity type semiconductor layer; and a first electrode pad and a second electrode pad disposed on the light emitting layer.

-Takeya teaches each of the plurality of light emitters comprising: a light emitting layer including a first conductivity type semiconductor layer, a second conductivity type semiconductor layer, and an active layer interposed between the first conductivity type semiconductor layer and the second conductivity type semiconductor layer (2110,2112,2114, fig. 29B); for the known benefit of providing a light emitting diode to emit light, and a first electrode pad and a second electrode pad (2122 and 2124) disposed on the light emitting layer, for the known benefit of providing electrical bias to the diodes, wherein the first set of openings of the step adjustment layer expose the first electrode pad and the second electrode pad (fig. 30B).
+Takeya teaches each of the plurality of light emitters comprising: a light emitting layer including a first conductivity type semiconductor layer, a second conductivity type semiconductor layer, and an active layer interposed between the first conductivity type semiconductor layer and the second conductivity type semiconductor layer (2110,2112,2114, fig. 29B); for the known benefit of providing a light emitting diode to emit light, and a first electrode pad and a second electrode pad (907a and 907c, fig. 30B) disposed on the light emitting layer, for the known benefit of providing electrical bias to the diodes, wherein the first set of openings of the step adjustment layer expose the first electrode pad and the second electrode pad (fig. 30B).

 Regarding claim 7, Kim does not teach the light module of claim 6, wherein each of the plurality of light emitters further comprises an insulation layer disposed between the light emitting layer and the first electrode pad and the second electrode pad, and wherein the insulation layer includes a distributed Bragg reflector.